Emerton

 Emerton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-A total of one project has been identified by AreaSearch as potentially impacting the area.
-Notable projects include the Richmond Road Upgrade from M7 to Townson Road, Tallawong to St Marys (T2SM) Passenger Rail Corridor, First Nations Cultural Hub Mount Druitt, and the M12 Motorway (Western Sydney Airport Motorway).
-The following list details those likely to be most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+A single project has been identified by AreaSearch as potentially impacting this area.
+Key projects include Richmond Road Upgrade - M7 to Townson Road, Tallawong to St Marys (T2SM) Passenger Rail Corridor, First Nations Cultural Hub Mount Druitt, and M12 Motorway (Western Sydney Airport Motorway).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.